guillefix/neosvr-molecule-server/README.md

 they look like beads on your finger and there's no colour, only light and sound.  it all makes sense.  people can talk to each other, see each other, smell each other. but

-(i should stop letting a bot write my github descriptions)
+(i really should stop letting a bot write my github descriptions)